-I am an Assistant Professor in the Department of Data Sciences and Operations at the USC Marshall School of Business, where I hold the Kenneth King Stonier Assistant Professorship in Business Administration.
-I also hold a courtesy appointment as Assistant Professor of Computer Science in the Viterbi School of Engineering.
+I am a tenured Associate Professor in the Department of Data Sciences and Operations at the USC Marshall School of Business, with a courtesy appointment in Computer Science at the Viterbi School of Engineering.

-Prior to joining USC, I earned a Ph.D. in Statistics from Stanford University in 2020, where I was advised by Emmanuel Candès.
-I am originally from Italy and completed my undergraduate and graduate studies at Politecnico di Torino and Collegio Carlo Alberto.
+Before joining USC, I completed my Ph.D. in Statistics at Stanford University in 2020, where I was advised by Emmanuel Candès.
+Originally from Italy, I earned my undergraduate and master’s degrees at Politecnico di Torino and Collegio Carlo Alberto.

 Research Interests